Kyushu University Academic Staff Educational and Research Activities Database

 Educational Activities

-I give lectures on "gastroduodenal ulcer disease" and "gastroduodenal dysfunction with inflammation" to medical students in the third year in Kyushu University.
-I also give a lecture on "methods of physical examination of abdomen and extremities" to medical students in the fourth year in Kyushu University.
-I will be an examiner for medical students with physical examination of abdomen in the fourth year.
-I instruct, supervise and evaluate the clinical training of medical students in the fourth and fifth years.
+I give lectures on "gastroduodenal ulcer disease" and "functional gastrointestinal disorders and gastroduodenal dysfunction associated with chronic inflammation" to medical students in the third year in Kyushu University.
+I also give a lecture on "symptomatology of internal medicine including hematemesis, melena, diarrhea, constipation" to medical students in the fourth year in Kyushu University.
+I am an examiner for medical students for physical examination of abdomen in the fourth year.
+I instruct, supervise and evaluate the clinical training of medical students in the fourth and fifth year.